ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### Writing Tests After Writing The Code

 Either you probably have good intentions and don't know how to do it but you heart is in a good place.
-Or you have been told to write tests and you reluctantly follow the orders as a good soldier.
+Or you have been told to write tests by a concerned tech lead, because the prod was on fire 3 times this week, and you reluctantly follow the orders as a good soldier.
 Regardless there are a few problems with that approach:

 1. Assuming you are a not complete moron, you have at least run and tested your code manually, visually, or made sure it compiled.
-   Then, the idea of writing a automated test already starts to lose meaning because you just saw it with you own eyes: the code is running.
+   Strangely, the idea of writing a test already starts to lose meaning because you just saw it with you own eyes: the code is running.
    This mental block is, to me, and by far, the largest factor that prevents juniors from realizing the value of automated tests.

-1. In addition, writing the test afterwards will be extremely painful and difficult, because your code has not been written with testability as a core requirement, then .
+1. In addition, writing the test afterwards will be extremely painful and difficult, because your code has not been written with testability as a core requirement.
-   Good luck being able to isolate some deterministic behavior in a 100 lines of spaghetti with mutations everywhere and no clear responsibilities.
+   Then you will need some decent luck, and great efforts to isolate some deterministic behavior in a 100 lines of spaghetti with mutations everywhere and no clear responsibilities.

 1. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, or flaky, and generally more difficult to maintain.
    The typical example is when you want to change one line in your production code; you clearly see the change, but then you also have to change 20 tests...